 Even if you only have one day in Rome, you would be surprised at how much you can get out of this day!

 For years, running our boutique hotel in Rome, I've helped thousands of Rome visitors get the most out of their stay, even if it's just one day long.
 And there is no one solution for everyone.
-So on this page, I've outlined some options for one-day-in Rome itineraries for the unique traveller in you.
+So on this page, I've outlined some options for one-day-in Rome itineraries for the unique traveler in you.

 There are a few options for just seeing the highlights in one day in Rome: